VeldaKiara/rickmorty/README.md

 - GraphQL provides versioning capabilities to allow the evolution of the API schema without breaking existing clients.
 Versioning is possible since clients specify the exact data they need, making it easy to add new fields and remove depreciated ones without affecting existing clients.
 ### Differences Between GraphQL and REST APIs

-- In GraphQL, the client sends a query with the data it needs, and the server responds with that data alone, while in REST APIs, the client sends on a request to an endpoint, and the server responds with all the data/response related to the endpoint.
+- In GraphQL, the client sends a query with the data it needs, and the server responds with that data alone, while in [REST APIs](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.s), the client sends on a request to an endpoint, and the server responds with all the data/response related to the endpoint.

-- REST APIs are resource-based, where the endpoints represent data that can be accessed, created, updated, or deleted.
+- [REST APIs](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.s), are resource-based, where the endpoints represent data that can be accessed, created, updated, or deleted.
 On the other hand, GraphQL is graph-based, where each node represents a relationship between objects.

-- REST APIs return data in a JSON(JavaScript Object Notation) or XML(Extensible Markup Language) format.
+- [REST APIs](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.s), return data in a JSON(JavaScript Object Notation) or XML(Extensible Markup Language) format.
 At the same time, GraphQL allows the client to specify the data they need and responds with a JSON object matching the query.

-- GraphQL provides versioning to enable the APIs evolution without disrupting the existing clients, while REST APIs are done by creating new endpoints for each version.
+- GraphQL provides versioning to enable the APIs evolution without disrupting the existing clients, while [REST APIs](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.s), are done by creating new endpoints for each version.

-- In some cases, REST APIs can suffer from over-fetching or under-fetching, where the server may send much or little data.
+- In some cases, [REST APIs](https://www.ibm.com/topics/rest-apis#:~:text=the%20next%20step-,What%20is%20a%20REST%20API%3F,representational%20state%20transfer%20architectural%20style.s), can suffer from over-fetching or under-fetching, where the server may send much or little data.
 GraphQL accounts for this by allowing clients to request the data they need, thus reducing the amount of data transferred over a network.

 ### Project Setup
 ### Prerequisites

 - Fundamentals on React
 - Know about how APIs work and CSS(Cascading Style Sheets)
-### Installation Dependencies
+### Dependencies Installation

 Create a new React App (rickandmorty)
 ```js